feravolt/FDE.AI-docs/aiinfo.md

 **Adaptive downscale:**\
 This option can be activated via AI chat command.
 It downscales device's screen resolution to desired one (specified by user) in order to increase GPU performance.
 The adpativeness of this option is that while changing screen resolution, the screen ratio stays same and DPI changes accordingly, to keep original elements size.
 In the end the resulted image should be visually same as original.
 To reset downscale use '/resetscale' AI chat command.
 Downscale test option is available via chat command (see list below).
 Just in case if things go very wrong, to reset manually use ```wm size reset && wm density reset``` command in terminal/cmd.
 Option does not accept value higher than original screen width and lower than 360 pixels and calculated screen density cannot be lower than 160 DPI.
+Option may be broken on some ROMs - use carefully.

 **Aggressive AI mode:**\
 This option can be activated via AI chat command (off by default).
 Extends real-time system optimization methods which may give better powersaving/performance in adaptive AI mode.